-In this paper, we present \thename: a PANoramic Dual-Observer Radiance Acquisition system for the casual capture of the full HDR radiance field in indoor scenes.
+We present \thename: a PANoramic Dual-Observer Radiance Acquisition system for the casual capture of the HDR radiance field in indoor scenes, specifically designed for image-based lighting (IBL).
 Our proposed system, illustrated in \cref{fig:teaser}(a), comprises two $360^\circ$ cameras rigidly attached together at the end of a portable monopod.
-The cameras simultaneously acquire two $360^\circ$ videos: one at a regular exposure and another at a very fast exposure (typically, 1/250-th that of the regular exposure).
-To capture a scene, a user can simply wave the apparatus casually around the scene in a matter of minutes (\cref{fig:teaser}(b)).
+The cameras simultaneously acquire two $360^\circ$ videos: one at a regular exposure and another at a very fast exposure (typically, 1/100-th that of the regular exposure).
+To capture a scene, a user can simply wave the apparatus around the scene in a matter of minutes (\cref{fig:teaser}(a)).
 Static images are extracted from the resulting videos, pre-processed to mask the photographer and estimate the camera poses, and subsequently fed to a novel NeRF-based algorithm for HDR radiance field estimation.
-In particular, we jointly learn two radiance fields separately for both exposures.
+Specifically, we jointly learn two radiance fields, one for each exposure.
 This enables us to impose minimal changes to the highly-tuned NeRF approaches that work very well on LDR images.
-Compared to HDR baselines from previous work, our approach reconstructs the full HDR radiance without sacrificing the visual quality while retaining the ease of capture from NeRF-like pipelines.
+Compared to HDR baselines from previous work, our approach produces accurate lighting, preserves visual quality and retains NeRF-style ease of use.

-In summary, this paper makes the following contributions: 1) a novel HDR radiance acquisition system that is affordable, easy to replicate, and allows for the casual capture of indoor environments by a novice user; 2) a NeRF-based processing pipeline for reconstructing the full HDR radiance field of an indoor scene, enabling the generation of IBL-ready environment maps from anywhere within the captured scene; and 3) experiments favorably comparing our approach against recent HDR NeRF strategies. \emph{We will release all code, blueprints, and data upon publication to encourage reproducibility and further research.}
+We summarize our contributions as: 1) a novel HDR radiance acquisition system that is affordable, easy to replicate, and allows for the casual capture of indoor environments by a novice user; 2) a NeRF-based processing pipeline for reconstructing a HDR radiance field, enabling image-based lighting by generating HDR environment maps from arbitrary viewpoints within the captured space; 3) a homography-based fine alignment procedure capable of matching fast- to well-exposed images; 4) a novel dataset of 14 indoor scenes captured by our acquisition system showcasing a variety of indoor environments; and 5) extensive experiments showing that our approach achieves state-of-the-art results over recent HDR-NeRF methods.
+Code and data are available on the project webpage to encourage reproducibility and further research.